Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Introduction

+Despite these advancements, contemporary approaches tend to prioritize voxel-wise modeling for 3D scenes and resort to pixel-voxel projection~\cite{OFT, LSS, BEVFormer, GKT} for dimension promotion.
+While focusing on these regional representations, they inadvertently neglect higher-level instance semantics, leading to vulnerability to geometric ambiguity arising from occlusion and perspective errors.
+Humans, in contrast, naturally perceive and comprehend through the concept of ``instance'', where segments of pixels or voxels provide valuable semantic insights, while collectively shaping the scene's context.
+In light of these limitations, a fundamental question arises: \textbf{\textit{How can we leverage the notion of instances to steer 3D scene modeling and 2D-to-3D reconstruction?}}

+Drawing inspiration from this notion, we propose Symphonies (Scene-from-Insts), a novel method that leverages contextual instance queries derived from image inputs to enhance scene modeling, exploiting inherent instance semantics and scene context.
+Stemming from this basis, we propose Serial Instance-Propagated Attentions to intricately interact with image and voxel features, deformably aggregating instance-centric semantics.
+This seamless interaction bridges the gap between low-level pixel/voxel representations and high-level semantics, facilitating dimension promotion and scene modeling, as illustrated in \cref{fig:teaser}.
+Furthermore, the fusion of multiple instance queries collectively enriches broader contextual information for scene reasoning, contributing to the alleviation of geometric ambiguity.
+In tandem, we introduce the Depth-Rectified Voxel Proposal Layer to refine the initial geometry, elevating 2D image features to the implicit surface of the scene.

-To evaluate the effectiveness of our proposed paradigm, we conducted extensive experiments on the challenging SemanticKITTI dataset.
-Our method achieves notable scores of 13.02 mIoU and 41.07 IoU, surpassing the latest methods while maintaining a concise model architecture.
-Ablation experiments further highlight the promising advancements of our approach in the field of 3D Semantic Scene Completion.
+To evaluate the effectiveness of our method, extensive experiments are conducted on the challenging SemanticKITTI~\cite{SemanticKITTI} and SSCBench-KITTI-360~\cite{KITTI360, SSCBench} datasets.
+Symphonies achieves a remarkable state-of-the-art performance of 15.04 and 18.58 mIoU, respectively, significantly outperforming previous vision-based methods by a substantial margin.
+Ablation experiments further underscore the promising advancements of our approach in the field of SSC.
+In summary, our contributions involve: